df15h-moddable/df15h-unreal/docs/ce/3_configure/mod/2_add-ons/map/1_cooked/exiled-lands/pnutt-shemite.md

 ## Conflicts

 - The mod seems genuinely designed to minimize impact.
+- This mod does not require the Curse Wall to be disabled.
+It is within bounds.
 - The Crowngrove does not seem substantially disrupted.
 - The mod clobbers a few small camps and one white tiger location.
 - There are four white tiger locations in the Exiled Lands -- two in or near the Iruk location.